If the impact of the COVID-19 pandemic has forced you into debt, here’s how you can get the help you need to get your finances back in shape.

-According to our research, 11.36% of new debt incurred this year has come as a consequence of furlough payments not covering a recipient’s household costs.
+According to our research, 11.36% of new debt incurred in 2020 as a consequence of furlough payments not covering a recipient’s household costs.

 Figures from the data company Statista suggest that 9.4 million UK jobs were furloughed during 2020.
 If this is correct, then the cost of debt due to the CJRS is roughly £1,050 per furloughed employee.

 Taken together, that’s almost £10 billion of personal debt directly caused by workers struggling with reduced income due to furlough.